jeffchiou/website/src/articles/my-windows-setup/my-windows-setup.md

 [^lockhunter]: Non-portable, for the context menu item.

 [^calibre]: `calibre-normal` is the non-portable version.
+[^latex]: actually MikTeX
 [^mpv.net]: Sometimes GUIs are nice, especially if you don't want to memorize all the keyboard shortcuts.
+[^startup-delayer]: Dropbox and OneDrive interfere with the screen capture shortcuts that I want to give to ShareX, so I ensure ShareX starts first using Startup Delayer.
 [^mklink]: Note that `mklink` exists in the command prompt but not PowerShell.